 You must first have an estate plan

-Before taking any steps, it is good to be reminded of the risk in not doing anything at all.
+Before taking any steps, it is good to be reminded of the risk of not doing anything at all.
 Every state is set up with a legal system in place to handle your estate if you do not create an estate plan yourself.
 If you were to die without preparing for your future, your entire life’s work could end up in the hands of an unintended beneficiary.
 This makes it essential to create an estate plan and prepare for your future as soon as possible.

 Establish your legal counsel early